10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Coyoacan, one of Mexico City’s oldest colonial neighborhoods, offers solo travelers a charming small-town feel amidst the vastness of the city.
 Renowned as the location of Frida Kahlo’s Casa Azul, Coyoacan exudes an old-world charm distinct from other parts of the city.

-The neighborhood is dotted with historic buildings and haciendas that have been transformed into quaint apartments, unique restaurants, and commercial spaces.
+Historic buildings and haciendas, transformed into quaint apartments, unique restaurants, and commercial spaces, dotted the neighborhood.
 The beautiful central park and vibrant local markets are perfect for leisurely soaking in the local culture.

 While it’s a bit removed from some of Mexico City’s main attractions, Coyoacan’s serene atmosphere provides a delightful contrast to the city’s bustling urban areas.